ul-mds/HeteroMRI/README.md

 Please update the parameters in the `batch_script.sh` file for submitting jobs to a cluster.

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/your-username/HeteroMRI/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+This code has always been executed using SLURM.
+If you want to run the code directly on your local machine, you will need to manually install the required Python packages.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPL-3.0 license - see the [LICENSE](blob/main/LICENSE) file for details.